wordium/i290P1/README.md

  - Playlist retrieval can be a bit laggy
  - Trail finder is limited to finding a max of 50 playlists due to API restrictions.
    - On a related note, this is not exactly a bug, but because of space issues we only show a max of 11 videos in one playlist.
- - Dividing lines may not extend past Playlist display, so may look a little weird.
-Would have put in an overflow scrollbar but...